Valentine (film)

 Valentine is a 2001 slasher film directed by Jamie Blanks and starring Denise Richards, David Boreanaz, Marley Shelton, Jessica Capshaw, and Katherine Heigl.
-Loosely based on the novel of the same name by Tom Savage, the film follows a group of women in San Francisco who are stalked by a killer wearing a Cupid mask in the days leading up to Valentine's Day.
+Based on the novel of the same title by Tom Savage, the film follows a group of women in San Francisco who are stalked by a killer wearing a Cupid mask in the days leading up to Valentine's Day.

 Released theatrically on February 2, 2001, the film was critically panned, with critics deeming it too similar to 1980s slasher films.
 The film earned $36.7 million on a $29 million budget.
+The film's accolades included nominations for three Teen Choice Awards.